-Moroccan bread, also known as khobz, is a staple ingredient in any Moroccan spread and is known for its distinguishable round, flat shape.
+Moroccan Bread, also known as Khobz, is a staple ingredient in any Moroccan spread and is known for its distinguishable round, flat shape.
 Today we are making it using 5 simple ingredients: flour, salt, sugar, oil, and yeast.

 If you’ve ever had Moroccan food, whether it was a tagine, lamb dish, or salad, you’ve probably had some variation of khobz.